SolidLabResearch/WhatsInAPod/content/2_problem_statement.md

 In Section 5, the paper presents the POD Management system.
 It defines that pods use LDP to organize data in containers that group resources with every resource and container having their own URI.
 A pod server should support
 - LDP
 - patching (N3-patch, former SPARQL update)
-- access control lists (ACL), potentially to be updated to access control policies (ACP).
+- access control lists (ACL), potentially to be updated to access control policy(ACP).
 - live updates
 - optionally SPARQL